 - How much battery and data does this use?

 When you use GO to guide you along your transit trip, you're also sharing the location of your bus with other Transit users to provide them with super-accurate vehicle tracking information.

 Crowdsourced bus icons are indicated on the map by a smiley face:

 You can also let your fellow riders know how crowded the bus/train is!

 Is it: Not crowded?
 Some crowding?
 Crowded?

-If you've minimized go (link to customize go article), don't worry!
+If you've minimized GO, don't worry!
 The app won't ask you unless you're actively on it.
 Don't want to answer the question?
 No problem!
 Just dismiss it and we won't ask you again!